Tuesday, June 30, 2026

 0

-A youth hacked to death is among eight killed by Muslim militia.
+A farmer is hacked to death by Muslim radicals.

 0